 According to old city records, Scott Rowland was Gallatin’s first lamplighter, starting something in late 1885.
 In 1886 Dick McGill and Lewis Williams shared the chores.
 They were replaced in 1887 by George Runnells.
 In 1888, the city council agreed that City Marshal Scott F. Hoover would be paid $5 a month extra to tend to the lamps — and that they were to be extinguished at midnight to cut costs.

 In 1889 Martin Brooks and Robert Stoakes shared the duties and the pay was raised to $5.50 a month.
 Robert Stoakes held the position in 1890, 1891, and 1892, and the pay was raised to $7 per month.
 In 1893, the job was assigned to nightwatchman William West.
 In 1894, the city made the title of “City Lamplighter” official and appointed Arthur Venable to the position at a salary of $10 per month.
 He still held the position in 1895 when the city began negotiations with different companies to bring electricity to town.

-Written by Jimmy Eskridge, Gallatin, and published in the Gallatin North Missourian
+— written by Jimmy Eskridge, Gallatin, published in the Gallatin North Missourian